 - 5 cups confectioners sugar

-Preheat oven to 350 degrees, grease and flour two round cake pans.
+- Preheat oven to 350 degrees, grease, and flour two 9" round cake pans.

-Bake 30 to 40 minutes or until toothpick inserted in center comes out clean.
+- Bake for 30 to 40 minutes or until a toothpick inserted in the center comes out clean.